 Turkey and Quinoa Stuffed Bell Peppers (without rice) feature a medley of seasoned ground turkey, quinoa, feta cheese, and vegetables stuffed in a bell pepper boat.
 It's a nutritious, filling weeknight recipe and a fantastic way to get protein and vegetables you need without sacrificing flavor.

 Turkey and Quinoa Stuffed Peppers (without rice) will quickly become one of your favorite weeknight meals.
-It's nutritious, comes together quickly, and is great for meal planning.
+It's flavorsome, comes together quickly, and is great for meal planning.
 Each bell pepper is one serving and every bite is packed with flavor!

 Serve these delicious bell pepper boats with a vegetable, like 10-Minute Sautéed Broccolini (Broccoletti), Roasted Asparagus with Parmesan, or Healthy Corn and Zucchini Fritters, for a well-rounded meal.
 We love our peppers with ground turkey and feta, but you can make this recipe your own with your favorite substitutes.